emintz/ArduinoLib/RTOSAid/README.md

 ### notify

 Resumes a task that is waiting for a notification.
 Does nothing if the task is suspended or not waiting for a notification.
-This method is for use by application code.
+This method is **only** for use by application code.
 ISR code **must** invoke `notify_from_ISR()` instead.

 ### notify_from_ISR

 Resumes a task that is waiting for notification.
 Does nothing if the task is suspended or not waiting for a notification.
-This method is for use by interupt service routines (ISRs).
+This method is **only** for use by interupt service routines (ISRs).
 Application code **must** invoke `notify()` instead.

 ### resume

-Resumes a suspended task.
-Does nothing if the task is running.
+Resumes a suspended task and does nothing if the task is running.
 To avoid unspecified and undesirable behavior, be sure to invoke `start` before invoking this method.